Dowra: History

 The village was formed in the late 19th century after another village close by, Tober, was washed away by landslides in the summer of 1863.
 Back in 1925, Dowra village comprised 18 houses, with 10 being licensed to sell alcohol.

 The remains of the Black Pig's Dyke can be seen outside the village.
 It is noted on the Ordnance Survey's Edition of 1911 Six-inch to One-mile map, 1/2 mile west of Dowra alongside the River Shannon (forming part of the Leitrim / Cavan border) - see Leitrim Sheet 5.
-It is again noted 3/4 mile downstream just below where the Owennayla River joins the Shannon on the east side of Canbeg Township, Co.
-Leitrim - see Leitrim Sheet 18.
+It is again noted 3/4 mile downstream just below where the Owennayla River joins the Shannon on the east side of Canbeg Township, County Leitrim - see Leitrim Sheet 18.

 Places of interest

 The source of the River Shannon, known as the Shannon Pot is located about 12 km (7 miles) to the north.
 The Cavan Way hiking trail starts in the village and the Leitrim Way passes through it.
 The Miners' Way is nearby.

 Restoration of Dowra Courthouse was completed in 2014 with the new building opening as a Community Creative Arts Space.